GitJer/Some_RPI-Pico_stuff/Button-debouncer/README.md

 The blue line is the raw input signal.
 It bounces up and down a couple of times between point (a) and (b).
 The yellow line is the debounced pin state.
 It clearly follows the blue line, but skips over the bounces.

 If the debouncing time is chosen too small the yellow line simply follows the blue line including the bounces, but with a slight delay.

-## Debouncing time (Edit: can be set in the updated version)
-In the figure above the time between the bounces were very short, between 1 and 4 microseconds.
-For a mechanical button the debounce time should probably be much higher.
-In the Arduino example mentioned above 50 milliseconds is used.
-So, how can the debounce time be set?
-In the PIO code the loop that waits for a possible bounce-back is 31 iterations.
-In each iteration two jmp statements are executed, taking 2 clock cycles.
-Thus, a total of 62 clock cycles is waited to see if the signal stabilizes.
-The length of a clock cycle is determined by the system clock speed and the clock devisor for the state machine.
-In the user code a clock divisor of 11 is set (`sm_config_set_clkdiv(&c, 11);`), but that was just to show that it works for the test shown in the figure above.

-The system clock runs at 125MHz but can be scaled down using the clock divisor: a divisor of n means that 1 instruction will be executed per n system clock cycles.
-The formula for the debounce time becomes:

-debounce time = 62 * divisor / system clock

-For a divisor of 11, the debounce time becomes a bit more than 5 microseconds, which seems about right when looking at the figure above.

-The other way around, the needed divisor for a desired debouncing time is:

-divisor = system clock * debounce time / 62

-For a debounce time of 50ms a divisor of more than 100000 is required (I haven't tested if this is actually possible, but the `sm_config_set_clkdiv` function internally uses a 16-bit integer, although its parameter is a float.)